 If you find a hedgehog with any of these symptoms you need to

-contain the hog and keep it in neutral temp (unless they are baby hoglets,
+excessive contact.
+Keep it in neutral temp (unless they are baby hoglets,

 in which case needs a warm environment) until we can discuss further, also